-If you’re one feeling inspired to get up and go cut down some trees to make their own firewood, take a peek at our guide to using a chainsaw before continuing your endeavors (and maybe pack two first-aid kits just in case).
+If you’re inspired to get up and chop down some trees to make your own firewood, take a peek at our guide to using a chainsaw before continuing your endeavors (and maybe pack two first-aid kits just in case).